Undergraduate Financial Aid

 How to Apply

 Both forms can be completed online.
-The FAFSA is available at www.fafsa.ed.gov.
-If you have questions while completing the FAFSA form you may contact the FAFSA help line at 800.433.3243.
+The FAFSA is available at studentaidgov.
+If you have questions while completing the FAFSA form, you may contact the FAFSA help line at 800.433.3243 or the Office of Financial Aid at 212.817.7460.
 You will be directed to the TAP application after completing the online FAFSA.
 For additional TAP information visit https://www.hesc.ny.gov/.
+Part-time students should also complete the “Supplement Form” located in the Finances section of your CUNYfirst Student Center.

 We urge you to apply for financial aid for each upcoming academic year before the deadline of April 15.
 Funds are awarded on a first come, first served basis.

-When filling out your FAFSA, please note that CUNY School of Labor and Urban Studies shares a Title IV code with the CUNY Graduate School and University Center and will appear as “CUNY GRADUATE SCH & UNIV CTR”.
+When filling out your FAFSA, please note that CUNY School of Labor and Urban Studies shares a Title IV code with the CUNY Graduate School and University Center and it will appear on the FAFSA as “CUNY GRADUATE SCH & UNIV CTR”.

 Employer and Union Vouchers